Robust Pareto Set Identification with Contaminated Bandit Feedback: Introduction

 \subsection{Organization}

 In Section \ref{sec:notation}, we introduce the necessary notation.
 In Section \ref{sec:probform}, we formulate the adversarial MO-MAB problem.
 In Section \ref{sec:algorithm}, we describe our median-based Pareto elimination algorithm.
-In Section \ref{sec:bounds}, we prove that the proposed method satisfy the accuracy and coverage requirements defined in Section \ref{subsec:pareto accuracy} and prove a sample complexity bound.
+In Section \ref{sec:bounds}, we prove that the proposed algorithm satisfies the accuracy and coverage requirements defined in Section \ref{subsec:pareto accuracy} and prove a sample complexity bound.
 In Section \ref{sec:experiments}, we give the experimental results.
 Conclusions of the research and future directions are highlighted in Section \ref{sec:conclusion}.